What is the ZEV mandate? And how will it affect UK car prices?

 Mike Askew

-Recent developments suggest the mandate is having a big impact on the market.
+It's clear that the ZEV mandate is having a big impact on the car industry, and on the electric cars that we can now buy.
 Many manufacturers are working to expand their EV offerings, particularly more affordable models, to comply with the rules.
-For instance, vehicles like the Dacia Spring and Citroën e-C3 have entered the market at price points under £23,000, broadening access to private buyers.
+For instance, vehicles like the Dacia Spring, Renault 5 and Citroen e-C3 have entered the market at price points under £23,000, broadening access to private buyers.
+We've seen a huge improvement in the variety of affordable, sub-£25,000 electric cars since the ZEV mandate was brought in, which can only be a good thing.

 What is likely to happen?